tinyplex/tinybase/site/guides/7_developer_tools/2_generating_apis.md

 # Generating APIs

-TinyBase can take a Schema (which has either been explicitly set, or inferred) and generate the code for type definitions and ORM-like implementations to wrap the Store.
+TinyBase can take a TablesSchema (which has either been explicitly set, or inferred) and generate the code for type definitions and ORM-like implementations to wrap the Store.

-This is most likely to be used as part of a build script which takes a Schema input (or imported data) to generate a TypeScript definition (`.d.ts`) file and a `.ts` implementation.
+This is most likely to be used as part of a build script which takes a TablesSchema input (or imported data) to generate a TypeScript definition (`.d.ts`) file and a `.ts` implementation.
 These can then be linked into the development and compilation of an application as a whole.

 ## Using The getStoreApi Method